pSeven Enterprise deployment¶

 {admin URL}/app_pseven/settings/

-). - On the Settings page, check that the value in the "Quota management available" column is "True".
+). - On the Settings page, verify that the value in the "Quota management available" column reads "True".

-Input quota in the "Default user storage quota" field.
-The value is in megabytes.
+- Enter quota (in megabytes) in the "Default user storage quota" field.

-- Click the Update users quota button to apply quota settings.
+- Click the Update users quota button, and then click Save.

-After you create the user accounts, you can also set personal quotas for specific users, which take priority over the default quota setting.
+After you create user accounts, you can also set individual quotas for specific users, overriding the default quota setting for those users.
 For details, see Applying user storage quotas.

 Verify installation¶